Samar Mubarakmand: Reko Diq Copper Gold Project

 In December 2020, the Tethyan Cooper Company (TCC) approached the High Court of Justice in the British Virgin Islands for the enforcement of the $5.97 billion award against Pakistan by the International Centre for Settlement of Investment Disputes (ICSID) in the Reko Diq case.

 A senior official revealed that the "misstatement" of Mubarakmand before the Supreme Court tribunal, in which he in 2011 had claimed that the Reko Diq gold mines would fetch Pakistan around $2.5 billion annually, was one of the main reasons behind the Supreme Court's decision on 7 January 2013.
-On that date, a three-member bench of the apex court, headed by then Chief Justice Iftikhar Muhammad Chaudhry, declared the Chagai Hills Exploration Joint Venture Agreement (Chejva) "illegal, void" and non-binding, causing ICSID to slap a heavy penalty on Pakistan.
+On that date, a three-member bench of the apex court, headed by then Chief Justice Iftikhar Muhammad Chaudhry, declared the Chagai Hills Exploration Joint Venture Agreement (Chejva) "illegal, void" and non-binding, causing the ICSID to penalize Pakistan.
 Mubarakmand projected that Reko Diq and other reserves could generate up to $131 billion over the mine’s lifetime.
 The tribunal relied on his statement.

-State honours
+State honors

 Mubarakmand has been conferred with state honors for his services to the country by the Government of Pakistan.
 He is the recipient of the Sitara-e-Imtiaz (1992); Hilal-e-Imtiaz (1998); and the Nishan-e-Imtiaz (2003), which is the highest civil honor of Pakistan.
 Additionally, he is a Fellow of the Pakistan Academy of Sciences (PAS), inducted by Ishfaq Ahmad in 2000.